IN HOC SIGNO VINCES |

 MIDDLE AGES

-The Apostles Constitution, c380, had a tag on the end of the Sanctus, "Blessed be thou forever", but the Bendictus in the prayers of most churches, "Blessed is he who comes in the name of the Lord," did not appear in western liturgies until the Middle Ages.
+The Apostles Constitution, c380, had a tag on the end of the Sanctus, "Blessed be thou forever", but the Benedictus in the prayers of most churches, "Blessed is he who comes in the name of the Lord," did not appear in western liturgies until the Middle Ages.

 The issue of leavened vs. unleavened bread came up in the 11th century [Ladd]